ResetXPDR/MSFS_AutoFPS/README.md

     - If that doesn't work, try exiting this app and MSFS completely, start this app then start MSFS.
   - There is an issue with permissions and you may need to run the app as Administrator.
   - You may have changed MSFS settings in your UserCfg.opt file beyond what is possible to set in the MSFS settings menu.
 To rectify, go into MSFS settings at the main menu and reset to default (F12) the graphics settings for both PC in MSFS 2020 or General in MSFS 2024 and VR for either, then make all changes to MSFS within the MSFS settings menu.
   - A new version of MSFS has come out that has a different memory map to what the app expects and the app can't auto adjust to the new memory location for MSFS settings.
+    - If so, the app will attempt to offer an auto-update to a newer app version with the highest probability that it will be compatible, which may be a test version if that is all that is available.
-If so, I will likely be already aware of it and working on a solution, but if you may be one of the first to encounter it (eg. on an MSFS beta) then please raise an issue on github or contribute to an existing one if it has already been raised.
+    - If there is no applicable auto-update or the auto-update is unable to achieve compatibility, I will likely be already aware of it and working on a solution, but if you may be one of the first to encounter it (eg. on an MSFS beta) then please raise an issue on github or contribute to an existing one if it has already been raised.
 - If you get an error message saying "XML Exception: Unexpected XML declaration" or "Exception: 'System.Xml.XMlException' during AutostartExe" when trying to install with the auto-start option for MSFS, it usually means your EXE.xml file has a corrupted data structure.
 To resolve, copy the content of your EXE.xml into MS Copilot and ask it to check and correct it for you.
 Paste the fixed structure back into your EXE.xml file, save it, then try reinstalling again.
 - To uninstall
   - Ensure you have completely exited the app (ie. it is not hiding still running in your SysTray),